konveyor/kai/CONTRIBUTING.md

 Please consider joining the [Konveyor community meetings](https://github.com/konveyor/community?tab=readme-ov-file#konveyor-community-meetings).

-Absolutely everyone is welcome to come to any of our meetings.
+Everyone is welcome to come to any of our meetings.
 You never need an invite to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

 You can find out more about our meetings [here](https://github.com/konveyor/community?tab=readme-ov-file#konveyor-community-meetings).
 You don’t have to turn on your video.
 The first time you come, introducing yourself is more than enough.
-Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.
+Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas and experiences.

 ## Contact Us

 ### Slack

-You can reach us in kubernetes.slack.com in:
+You can reach us at kubernetes.slack.com in:

 - [#konveyor](https://kubernetes.slack.com/archives/CR85S82A2)
 - [#konveyor-dev](https://kubernetes.slack.com/archives/C04QZJFQ0UA)

-If you don't already have a slack account for kubernetes.slack.com you can receive an automatic invite via: https://communityinviter.com/apps/kubernetes/community
+If you don't already have a Slack account for kubernetes.slack.com you can receive an automatic invite via: https://communityinviter.com/apps/kubernetes/community